Bad Influence Band

 For almost 35 years, Jr has been a fixture on the East Coast blues circuit.
 He has performed at numerous clubs, festivals, made multiple appearances at NAMM shows, and was recently inducted into the Northern Virginia Blues Hall Of Fame.

-Jr is currently endorsed by Gibson & Epiphone Guitars, GHS Strings, Quilter Amps, Seymour Duncan Pickups, Shure Wireless, Peavey Electronics, Electro-Voice Products, Ethos Custom Leathers, Levy's Leathers, PedalSnake cable systems and Gator Cases.
+Jr is currently endorsed by Gibson & Epiphone Guitars, GHS Strings, Quilter Amps, Interstellar Audio Machines, Seymour Duncan Pickups, Shure Wireless, Peavey Electronics, Electro-Voice Products, Levy's Leathers, PedalSnake cable systems and Gator Cases.
 These endorsements include print ads in guitar magazines, social media posts, as well as personalized pages and inclusion on the official websites of these companies.

 Roger Edsall